twistezo/blog/_posts/2021-08-22-project-doc.md

 ---
 layout: post
-title: A few words about proper project documentation
+title: What should good project documentation look like?
 date: 2021-08-22
-tags: [documentation]
+tags: [documentation, scrum]
 ---

 # Table of Contents